cicorias/Castle-Winbuntu/README.md

 https://github.com/junegunn/vim-plug

 1. Vim-plug Install:
-`curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim ; vim +PlugInstall +qall`
+`curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim ; vim +PlugInstall +qall` **Note:** to use the `.vimrc` and `.vimrc.settings` files included in this Castle you will need to be using at least Vim 8.0 ...you can build a package from source to later install from by running the script (as root) located [here](https://gist.github.com/rodtreweek/894f02a23bbc7e3691fa1a0f954e3a40)
 1. Add a vim-plug section to your ~/.vimrc (or ~/.config/nvim/init.vim for Neovim).
 Complete instructions can be found [here](https://github.com/junegunn/vim-plug#usage), but to summarize:
 1. Begin the section with `call plug#begin()`
 1. List the plugins with `Plug` commands, for example: